ARoshdy123/shoes_store/README.md

 ## Backend Integration

-The app talks to a REST backend through Dio + Retrofit.
+The app communicates with a REST backend through Dio + Retrofit.
 The base URL is hardcoded in `lib/core/networking/api_constants.dart`:

 ```text
 https://vcare.integration25.com/api/